Bira/octopus-carnival/_posts/2025-02-17-aarakocra.md

 in advance to avoid harassment from both the paid off tribe and any weaker ones that might lie along the route.

-Despite their reputation as scavengers and bandits, they're still a deeply spiritual people, with a long tradition of reverence for primal spirits of the wind and sun.
+Aarakocra have a long tradition of reverence for primal spirits of the wind and sun.
 Many of them display the ability to cast primal spells, and they know rituals to summon air elementals and other spirits.

 ## The Numbers